 We will handle personal data in line with UK data protection legislation and manage it securely.
 For more information, including how to exercise your rights, read our privacy notice.
+If there is any organisation outside of UKRI that we will be sharing the applications with, even if they are not co-funding the opportunity, then they must be mentioned here.

-BBSRC, as part of UKRI, will need to share the application and any personal information that it contains with the Department for Environment Food and Rural Affairs (DEFRA) or international funders so that they can participate in the assessment process.
-For more information on how DEFRA uses personal information, visit DEFRA's website.
+BBSRC, as part of UKRI, will need to share the application and any personal information that it contains with the Department for Environment Food and Rural Affairs (Defra) or international funders so that they can participate in the assessment process.
+For more information on how Defra uses personal information, visit Defra's website.